-To load the filter view for a table, type the following into your browser’s URL navigator: https://INSTANCE.service-now.com/TABLENAME_list.do?sysparm_filter_only=true
+For example, to load the filter view for a table, you would type the following into your browser’s URL navigator: https://INSTANCE.service-now.com/TABLENAME_list.do?sysparm_filter_only=true

 Replace INSTANCE with the name of your ServiceNow instance and TABLENAME with the true table name you would like to load.

-If you’ve ever accidentally hit the option for viewing ALL the records on a large table, or else started some process that leaves you stuck and stranded, it might be a good idea to cancel your current transaction.
-This is especially useful for system administrators looking to stop long running scripts that are causing problems for your instance.
-However, you’ll want to use this trick with extreme caution, so as not to negatively affect anything in the system.
-Only cancel your transaction if you’re certain that it won’t cause problems if it stops (e.g.,.
-Loading large lists, form views, or pages).
+Have you ever accidentally hit the option for viewing ALL the records on a large table?
+Have you ever started some process that leaves you stuck and stranded?
+If so, it might be a good idea to cancel your current transaction.
+This is especially useful for system administrators looking to stop long-running scripts that are causing problems for your instance.
+However, you’ll want to use this trick with extreme caution not negatively to affect anything in the system.
+Only cancel your transaction if you’re certain that it won’t cause problems if it stops (e.g., Loading large lists, form views, or pages).

 To cancel transactions for your current user session, type the following in your browser’s URL navigator: https://INSTANCE.service-now.com/cancel_my_transaction.do

 Pro Tip: To view all active transactions in the system, navigate to the module “Active Transactions (All Nodes)” under the “System Diagnostics” application menu.